 Currently breakfast and lunch at OSA are provided through Sodexo.
 Items include a hot lunch choice, a variety of cold salads and sandwiches or subs.
 Microwaves are provided to heat items if desired.

 After School Activities

 OSA students may travel to Lewis School (via bus each afternoon) to participate or parents may provide their students transportation to their zoned school to participate.

 Engineers For America is an educational partnership between the Okaloosa School District and the Air Force Armament Museum.
 Teachers attend training in the summer and bring their students in grades 4, 5, 6, 7 to the STEMM Center to perform "sorties."
 These STEM experiments were written in alignment with the Florida Sunshine State Standards and have received national and state recognition.

 The Okaloosa STEMM Center also is home to the Doolittle Institute’s Innovative Dimensions Lab, a non-profit 503c organization.
-Soon to be in operation, the IDL will offer teacher workshops directed towards virtual reality, 3-D proto-typing and more.
+The IDL will offer teacher workshops directed towards virtual reality, 3-D proto-typing and more.
 This organization also is the home of the Mini-Urban Challenge, a robotics problem-based competition project.

 Guests to OSA